Nissan Cefiro: First generation (A31, 1988–1994)

 Its equipment and features helped justify the moderately high annual road tax bill to Japanese buyers.
-However, the exterior dimensions and engine displacement (on models equipped with 2.0L engines) remained within "compact" class size regulations, keeping demand high.
+However, the exterior dimensions and engine displacement (on models equipped with 2.0-liter engines) remained within "compact" class size regulations, keeping demand high.
 The Cefiro was marketed towards affluent married couples without children during the years before the "bubble economy" began.
 The Cefiro could be customized and ordered from several combinations of engines, suspensions, transmissions, interior fabrics, interior colors, and exterior colors according to their preferences.
 Also available was a modification to the front passenger seat of Nissan called the "Partner Comfort Seat," where the top portion of the front passenger seat was further articulated to tilt forward, supporting the passenger's shoulders while allowing the seatback structure to recline.
 At the time of its introduction, there were 810 possible combinations.
-First-generation Series A31 Cefiros can identify the combined specifications ordered by looking at the specification sheet affixed to the inside of the center armrest console lid.
+The A31 Cefiros can identify the combined specifications ordered by looking at the specification sheet affixed to the inside of the center armrest console lid.

-The Cefiro sold in Japan is only fitted with the single-cam and twin-cam RB20 inline-six engines, along with a turbocharged selection RB20DET.
-The RB25DE was also available with a 5-speed automatic transmission as the "25SE-M Selection."
+Initially, the Cefiro sold in Japan is only fitted with the single-cam and twin-cam RB20 inline-six engines, along with a turbocharged selection RB20DET.

+Trim levels were determined by combining the engine choice with the selected suspension system.
+The regular trim levels without the optional special suspension systems were called Town Ride (RB20E), Touring (RB20DE) and Cruising (RB20DET).
+Furthermore, the Comfort prefix was used for models with the DUET-SS suspension, while the Sports prefix was used for those with HICAS-II four-wheel steering.
+For example, a model equipped with the twin-cam RB20DE engine and the HICAS-II option was called the Sports Touring (CA31).

+In January 1990, a special Autech Version was launched, based on the Sports Cruising model.
+This edition was distinguished by new aero bumpers, PIAA 15-inch alloy wheels, upgraded audio system, Italvolanti steering wheel and an interior outfitted with a Connolly leather door panels and seats.
+Under the hood, specialized engine tuning bumped the output to 225 PS.
+In August 1990, Nissan facelifted the Cefiro with a revised front bumper, grille, taillights, center console, and cabin fabrics.
+The trim levels were also adjusted; the Comfort and Sports prefixes were abolished, a new 5-speed automatic transmission to the Touring trim and the ATTESA E-TS AWD system became optional for the turbocharged Cruising trim.